HEAT PUMPS

 How the heat pump works:

-Heat pumps are based on a continuous refrigeration cycle consisting of five basic subsystems: the refrigerant, evaporator (or evaporator), compressor, condenser and expansion valve.
+Heat pumps operate based on a continuous refrigeration cycle consisting of five main subsystems: the refrigerant, the evaporator, the compressor, the condenser, and the expansion valve.

 The cooling cycle of the heat pump requires the presence of a fluid, also known as a “freon”, which through evaporation, compression, expansion and constant pressure variation absorbs and dissipates energy.